r4xis/react-app/RunnerProfileSystem/README.md

 ### `npm install`

 Install the dependencies that specified in the package.json for server side.
 But you must install the dependencies for two sides(client and server) to run app.
-For that, you can run the below code in terminal;
+Therefore, you can run the below code in terminal;

 ```
 $ npm i; cd client; npm i; cd ..